sybila/biodivine/BEEP/BEEP-2-BCSL to SBML-multi.md

 Despite advantages of particular abstractions of BCSL, it is very useful to relate such language to a standard notation for better sharing and processing options for other tools and researchers.
-There is a well-established standard for reaction-based systems - Systems Biology Markup Language (SBML).
+There is a well-established standard for reaction-based systems - Systems Biology Markup Language (SBML) [4].
 Recently, this standard was extended for rule-based systems by a package called SBML-multi.
 The automatic translation to this language is a crucial aspect for further usage of BCSL.

 ### Solution